oremnirv/attention/README.md

 # attention

 ### Setup:
+** this setup works for mac and might require adjustments otherwise
 1. Create a new virtual env (!make sure it is python 3.7 version)
 ```angular2html
 conda create -n debug_omer anaconda python=3.7